 The video decoding engine outputs decoded video sequences and metadata streams.
 There is at least one decoded video sequence as output but there is no constraint on the number of metadata streams with respect to the number of decoded video sequences being concurrently output by the VDE.

-These two output stream types may be provided in a form of multiplexed output buffers, including both decoded media data and its associated metadata.
+These two output stream types may be provided in form of multiplexed output buffers, including both decoded media data and its associated metadata.

 The output of the VDE comprises thus: